MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

 ![Azure App Service](media/azure-stack-solution-geo-distributed/image27.png)

 > [!div class="checklist"]
-> - Map an existing custom DNS name to Azure Web Apps
+> - Map an existing custom DNS name to Azure Web Apps.
 > - Use a **CNAME record** and an **A record** to map a custom DNS name to App Service.

 ### Map an existing custom DNS name to Azure Web Apps